 On December 6, 2020, Kevin Kang, a neighbor residing at 1812 Linda Vista Avenue, contacted City staff with questions about the Project.
 On December 15, 2020, Applicant virtually met with City staff and Mr. Kang to discuss the Project and the HDP process.
-Mr. Kang did not identify any issues or concerns with the proposed project at this meeting.
+No objections to the proposed project were raised by Mr. Kang at that meeting.

 Thereafter, on January 6, 2021, the Zoning Hearing Officer (HO) considered and approved the HDP at its regularly noticed hearing.
-There, the City staff report analyzed and concluded that all of the findings required to approve the Project could be made and that the Project was exempt from CEQA review.
+At that hearing, the City staff report analyzed and concluded that all of the findings required to approve the Project could be made and that the Project was exempt from CEQA review.
 Based upon its analysis, Staff recommended approval of the HDP application with additional conditions of approval to address the neighbor's and other concerns raised at the hearing.
+The primary concerns were about privacy impacts on abutting properties, potential impact on protected views, the proximity of the addition to the top edge of the slope, grading impacts, and the alleged incorrect application of a CEQA exemption.

 Further, the applicant provided a brief presentation.
 Three public comments in opposition to the Project were submitted to the HO, including two from the same attorney.
 Specifically, the neighbor to the south of the Property opposed the Project, citing privacy as the main concern.
-Additional concerns were raised by the neighbor related to potential impact on protected views, the proximity of the addition to the top edge of the slope, grading impacts, and the alleged incorrect application of a CEQA exemption.
 The Hearing Officer acknowledged the concerns and discussed them in relation to the City staff's recommendation.
-At the conclusion of the public hearing and after public testimony, the Hearing Officer approved the HDP with conditions and adopted the environmental determination.3
+At the conclusion of the public hearing and after public testimony, the Hearing Officer approved the HDP with conditions and adopted the environmental determination.2